 The languages to be investigated will be English, Dutch, French, Italian, German and Arabic.
 Data will be collected from different resources, such as dictionaries, lexicons and online corpora.
 I will use my intuition as a native speaker of Arabic.
 For other languages, I will use grammatical descriptions in the relevant literature.

-My main research interests lie in the areas of morphology, morphosyntax, morphosemantics and morphophonology.
+My main research interests lie in the area of morphology, lexical semantics, morphosyntax, morphosemantics and morphophonlogy.
 Also, I am interested in discourse analysis, pragmatics and semantics.
-In 2011, I did some primary research in collocations and academic writing.
+I did some primary research in collocations and academic writing.

 Teaching English language skills as well as IELTS preparation courses, UAE, 2011 -2013.